 A tobacco surcharge of \$80 per month is charged to those tobacco users not participating in the Medicare Advantage plans.
-Of the retirees not participating in the Medicare Advantage plans, it is assumed that 10% pay the tobacco surcharge.
+Based on analysis of the current census data, it is assumed that 2.5% of retirees not participating in the Medicare Advantage plans pay the tobacco surcharge.

-2017 Plan Options
+2019 Plan Options